 BBQ soy curls aren’t a new food for me.
 I’ve always enjoyed the taste of soy curls when they’re coated in BBQ sauce.

-From that point, you can choose to enjoy them as part of any meal that calls for a BBQ-themed vegan protein.
+At this point, you can enjoy the curls as part of any meal that calls for a BBQ-themed vegan protein.
 (On a burger bun with a tangy slaw is one good idea.)

 You can also store the soy curls till you’re ready to enjoy them (more on storage below).

 I’ve got nothing against a good jar of store-bought BBQ sauce.
 But in my effort to figure out a homemade BBQ sauce that could be sweetened with whole foods, I made a date BBQ sauce—and it was a game changer.

 Dates give the sauce all of the characteristic sweetness that you associate with BBQ sauce.
 But they also give it depth of flavor that I don’t think commercial BBQ sauce achieves.

 So, that sauce is my first choice for use in this recipe.
 However, you’re more than welcome to substitute your favorite store-bought BBQ sauce in its place.